siyas16/samplework/rubric.md

     - 1 point for returning the value of interest (day)
     - 1 point for a meaningful variable name

-- Write (and answer) two meaningful questions of the data that can be answered using by _grouping_ the data and performing summary calculations. (**8 points**, 4 points each)
-    - 1 point for a meaningful question
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for answering question correctly

 ## Code clarity (**5 points**)
 To earn full points, you must not have any `lintr()` errors.